 An answer to your questions around data locality

 How does one solve data locality constraints, you might ask?
-Introducing the world's leading digital infrastructure company: Equinix.
+WWT is excited to introduce our partner: Equinix.
 Equinix allows you to put your storage as close to the cloud as possible without putting it in the cloud, thus eliminating the latency that would break the application(s).
 Putting storage in close proximity to the public cloud also allows organizations to take advantage of all the storage performance improvements (control), get the best benefits of using the public cloud (flexibility), avoids cloud lock-in (flexibility/control) and enables multicloud options for integrating with the hyperscalers (flexibility/control).

 Answering the data locality question can also have a direct impact on (and be influenced by) data sovereignty concerns.
 More and more government entities are requiring data that is generated, used or pertains to citizens of certain locales to be kept in those locales.
 Storage controlled by your organization, within the locale of concern and in a location that is as close to the public clouds as possible is a great way to quell the concerns of an organization's legal department while getting all benefits already mentioned.